karank-GitHub/GBDX/README.md

-Files that need to be downloaded to run the .ipynb files:
+Files that need to be downloaded to run the notebooks:

 Trained Weights:                          https://drive.google.com/file/d/15JIuZQUvah2T1KElFMidLxMckhAIhHJ-/view